DateMarch 17, 2017

 Last year, REI decided to close its 143 stores on Black Friday and encourage their employees to live out their Culture and “Opt Outside.”
 They were also closed on Thanksgiving day, like the rest of the world used to do.
 REI President and CEO Jerry Stritzke said he did this to reinforce their set of Values and was willing to set aside what is arguably the busiest shopping day of the year to live it out.
 (Black Friday shoppers spent $9.1 Billion in 2015.)

 I guess REI can afford to do this since they had revenues of $2.2 Billion in 2014 with a record dividend payout of $168 million to its active co-op members.
-They must be doing something right and I think it’s their Culture.
-Someone might say “If we were as successful as REI we’d take days off too” but that kind of mentality indicates you probably will never be as successful as REI (I’m just saying.)
+They must be doing something right and I think a big part of it is their culture.
+Someone might say “If we were as successful as REI we’d take days off too” but that kind of mentality indicates you probably will never be as successful as REI (I’m just saying).

 Yes they want to make money but their focus, passion, and culture, is to get people to#OptOutside.
 What better day is there than the Friday after Thanksgiving when most businesses and schools are closed, and families can get out and enjoy the Fall beauty.
 REI decided to put their money where their mouth is, and close the company so employees can enjoy it too!

 No wonder this company has been one of 12 companies to be named one of Fortune’s 100 Best Companies to Work For every year since the list’s inception in 1998.
 This year they are ranked 58.
 How would your company rank?

 There are other examples we can point to where businesses chose to live out their culture and values over making more revenue.
 Chick-fil-A has made the decision to remain closed on Sundays to allow franchisees and employees to rest, spend time with family and friends, and worship if they choose to do so.
 They seem to be doing just fine and the line wraps around the building no matter what time we go for some nuggets.